Frequently Asked QuestionsLast Updated: December 10th, 2021

 What happens if my Court Hearing has been changed to a Weekend or Bank Holiday?

-If your Court Hearing has been moved to a weekend or bank holiday, please notify us immediate.
+If your Court Hearing has been moved to a weekend or bank holiday, please notify us immediately.
 In very limited circumstances some of our lawyers may be able to represent you at Court on a weekend or bank holiday however, an additional fee will need to be paid if we are required to represent you at Court during a weekends or bank holidays.

 Do you attend the Police Station on Weekends or Bank Holiday?